 But that’s not gonna be you, right?

-When you take a step back, it’s easy to see how all those little payroll responsibilities can lead to errors: Payroll taxes have to be filed on time, deduction levels shift as the year goes on, and ongoing changes to state, federal, and local regulations can make it feel like the ground is moving under your feet (even when you’re not in earthquakey California).
+When you take a step back, it’s easy to see how all those little payroll responsibilities can lead to errors: Employer payroll taxes have to be filed on time, deduction levels shift as the year goes on, and ongoing changes to state, federal, and local regulations can make it feel like the ground is moving under your feet (even when you’re not in earthquakey California).

 A good payroll company can do a lot to help your business get it right.

-How much do payroll services really cost?
+How much do payroll services cost?

 Be careful, because there can be some extra costs too.